 FHCAM is committed to proving complete authenticity in all its artifacts.
 This includes all aspects of the mechanical systems and all paint schemes and markings.
 FHCAM strives to make the operations and appearance as original as possible to the time when the aircraft, tank or other machine was first utilized.

-The Flying Heritage & Combat Armor Museum is operated by Friends of Flying Heritage, a 501(c)(3) organization committed to educating its guests about these rare historic aircraft and artifacts.
+The Flying Heritage & Combat Armor Museum is a 501(c)(3) organization committed to educating its guests about these rare historic aircraft and artifacts.

 The Flying Heritage & Combat Armor Museum is a truly unique experience.
 With 26 aircraft and over 25 vehicles to dazzled guests, you will need an amazing guide to help you cover the nearly 75,000 sq. ft. of expansive exhibit space.
 Ask for a free tour with an FHCAM Docent.
 Your Docent will walk you through the hangars and explain each artifact and the role it played in history.
 As you tour through, don’t forget to stop by FHCAM’s newest exhibit, Why War: The Causes of Conflict.
 This one of a kind exhibit explores the reasons countries go to war and puts context behind the war machines living in our museum.
 Explore this highly interactive room built to tell the stories of the people and technology from world wars.